MegaLoler/Nanceloid/README.md

 Load `build/nanceloid32.dll` or `build/nanceloid64.dll` into your DAW to use the VST plugin.

-Run `make test` to run the waveguide network engine test program.
+Run `make test` to run the waveguide test program.

 Run `make debug` to run the same thing in GDB.